hhimanshu/create-react-ts-starter/README.md

 ### Bonus

-- Also create mobile version included in Sketch comp.
+- Also create mobile version included in Figma comp.
 - Write clear **documentation** on how the app was designed and how to run the code.
 - Provide proper unit tests.
 - Provide components in [Storybook](https://storybook.js.org) with tests.